jnkather/DeepHistology/README.md

 --- | --- | ---
 experiment | '' |  which experiment to load
 gpuDev     | 1 | GPU Device (1 or greater)
-maxBlockNum | 1000 | number of blocks
-trainFull | false | train on full dataset after xval modelTemplate | shufflenet512 | which pretrained model backwards | false | for each experiments, work backwards binarizeQuantile | [] | split HI LO at this quantile (between 0 and 0.5), mean if empty foldxval | 3 | if cross validation is used, this is the fold, default 3 aggregateMode | majority | how to pool block predictions per patient, 'majority', 'mean' or 'max' saveTileTable | false | save a table for all tile predictions for viz tableModeClini | XLSX | file format of clinical table, XLSX or CSV hyper | default | set of hyperparameters, default, lowresource or verylowresource valSet | [] | validation set proportion of training set to stop training early
+maxBlockNum | 1000 | number of  (tiles) per whole slide image trainFull | false | train on full dataset after xval modelTemplate | shufflenet512 | which pretrained model backwards | false | for each experiment, work backwards binarizeQuantile | [] | split HI LO at this quantile (between 0 and 0.5), mean if empty foldxval | 3 | if cross validation is used, this is the fold aggregateMode | majority | how to pool block predictions per patient, 'majority', 'mean' or 'max' saveTileTable | false | save a table for all tile predictions for visualization in QuPath tableModeClini | XLSX | file format of clinical table, XLSX or CSV hyper | default | set of hyperparameters, default, lowresource or verylowresource valSet | [] | validation set proportion of training set to stop training early